-The Company's net costs for originating direct loans are recognized as an adjustment to the yield and are amortized over the life of the loan using the interest method.
+The Company's net costs for originating direct consumer loans ("Direct Loans") are recognized as an adjustment to the yield and are amortized over the life of the loan using the interest method.

 Sales relate principally to telephone support agreements and the sale of business forms to the Company's customer base.
 The aforementioned sales of NDS represent less than 1% of the Company's consolidated revenues.